1. Mexico’s geography and size

 Mayan pyramids are an important part of the history of Mexico

 The Maya developed their first civilizations in 2000 BC.
 They were famous for their calendars, mathematics, and astronomy.
-They had a complex system of hieroglyphic writing which we haven’t completely deciphered till today.
+They had a complex system of hieroglyphic writing, which we haven’t completely deciphered to this day.
 The empire was gradually conquered by the Spanish, but the Mayan culture remains in Mexico.
 In the 21st century, there’s still a population of over 7 million Mayan people in America.

 After the conquest of ancient civilizations, Mexico was ruled by the Spanish but remained a very rural and indigenous area.
 Hundreds of thousands of foreign people who were arriving in Mexico (Europeans, Asians, and African slaves) brought deadly diseases.
 It wasn’t a very happy period.
 In the 19th century, the War of Independence followed.